chikamichi/typometer/README.md

 #### Internal

+* Compute run's metrics using models/records.ts (rename to models/Records.ts), providing state$.currentLast() as the stream to fold over
 * Implement a buffer for character detection, to solve combined characters issues: ^e should be detected as ê, same for ï, etc.
+* Bug: when the editor is open, clicking anywhere but in the textarea closes and updates the text

 #### User experience